corrode/corrode.github.io/content/blog/pitfalls-of-safe-rust/index.md

 }
 ```

-However, do you really accept any string as a valid username?
+However, do you really accept *any* string as a valid username?
 What if it's empty?
 What if it contains emojis or special characters?
+That would likely be unexpected.

-You can create a custom type for your domain instead:
+Instead, you can create a custom type for your domain:

 ```rust
 #[derive(Debug, Clone, PartialEq, Eq, Hash)]